-For example, authoritative content that answers a question such as “What is the Met Gala?” naturally attracts a lot of links very quickly because it’s so useful, and in this case timely.
+For example, authoritative content that answers a question such as “The best golf clubs in 2020?” naturally attracts a lot of links very quickly because it’s so useful, and in this case timely.

-This particular article got almost 200 referring domains in just 7 days.
+This particular article got almost 200 backlinks in just 7 days.

 This is a common scenario for news content, authority pieces, or viral articles – They attract lots of links very quickly, and not only do they NOT get penalized, they actually rank really well.